Database trigger: System-level triggers

 From Oracle 8i, database events - logons, logoffs, startups - can fire Oracle triggers.

 Microsoft SQL Server

+MS SQL Server supports trigger for DML and DDL statement plus special trigger "logon".

+The scope of DDL triggers can be a database (CREATE TRIGGER name ON DATABASE ...) or the entire SQL Server instance (CREATE TRIGGER name ON ALL SERVER).
+When you use the entire instance, you can capture all events executed on commands that have server-level scope as well as any commands that have database-level scope in the SQL instance.

 A list of all available firing events in Microsoft SQL Server for DDL triggers is available on Microsoft Docs.